Sibanye-Stillwater to decide on fate of nickel refinery, Sandouville - Miningmx

-SIBANYE-Stillwater will say next week whether it intends to keep its Sandouville nickel refinery open amid a drastic decline in the metal’s price.
+SIBANYE-Stillwater will next month complete a study that will decide the future of its Sandouville nickel refinery open amid a drastic decline in the metal’s price.

 The nickel price has fallen about 40% in the last 12 months which has hurt the viability of producers, mainly in Australia, according to a recent Bloomberg News report.
 Wyloo Metals, owned by billionaire Andrew Forrest said it was shutting mines and BHP is partly closing a processing plant.
 Earlier this month, First Quantum Minerals suspended a mine.